Piers Morgan identifies alleged royal racists named in Omid Scobie’s book Endgame

 Presenter says Britons who fund royals are entitled to know

-Omid Scobie’s book Endgame was released this week and contained claims that two royals made derogatory comments about Meghan Markle and Prince Harry’s son Archie.
+Omid Scobie’s book Endgame was released this week and contained claims that two royals made derogatory comments about Meghan and Harry’s son Archie.

-In the UK and US versions, the identities of the two accused were not given, but a version of the book on sale in the Netherlands included an extra paragraph that identified them, and thousands of copies of the book are expected to be pulped there as a result.
+In the UK and US versions, the identities of the two were not given, but a version of the book on sale in the Netherlands included an extra paragraph that identified them, and as a result, thousands of copies of the book are expected to be pulped there.

-Now, in an eight-and-a-half-minute rant on his TV show, Morgan said: “If Dutch people wandering into a bookshop can see these names, then you, the British people who actually pay for the royal family are entitled to know, too.”
+Now, in an eight-and-a-half-minute section on his TV show, Morgan stated the pair’s names, adding: “If Dutch people wandering into a bookshop can see these names, then you, the British people who actually pay for the royal family are entitled to know, too.”

-The Independent has chosen not to identify the two royals at the centre of the claims.
+The Independent has chosen not to identify the two royals at the centre of the row.

+Speculation has grown that the fiasco over the publication of the book in the Netherlands was a stunt designed to boost sales.

+Royal commentator Michael Cole told GB News: “It’s one thing if it was an innocent error by the Dutch publishers.
+It’s quite another if this was a publicity stunt to sell more copies of this book.

+“Making the charge of racism is pernicious.
+It’s an easy charge to make and it’s extremely difficult to refute because you have to prove a negative.
+And whether that’s a royal person or anybody else, it’s a very ugly allegation to make.”

-The Duke and Duchess of Sussex first claimed when they were interviewed by Oprah Winfrey in 2021 that a family member had asked about their son’s skin colour.
+The Duke and Duchess first made the claims about their family members when they were interviewed by Oprah Winfrey in 2021.

-Ms Markle said: “In those months when I was pregnant... we have in tandem the conversation of ‘He won’t be given security.
-He’s not going to be given a title,’ and also concerns and conversations about how dark his skin might be when he’s born.”
+The duchess said: “In those months when I was pregnant... we have in tandem the conversation of ‘He won’t be given security.
+He’s not going to be given a title’ and also concerns and conversations about how dark his skin might be when he’s born.”

 The couple refused to identify the royal involved – at that stage only one person – but said it was not the late Queen or her husband, the Duke of Edinburgh.